codatio/codat-docs/docs/expenses/fx-management.md

 :::

-We validate the multi-currency transactions you write to Sync for Expenses to ensure the currency combination will be accepted by the target accounting software as a valid expense.
+We validate the multi-currency transactions you write to Expenses to ensure the currency combination will be accepted by the target accounting software as a valid expense.

 <table>
 <thead>